What is LidaMantle?

-LidaMantle comes in many different forms (gel, spray, cream, lotion, ointment, liquid, skin patch).
+LidaMantle comes in many different forms (gel, spray, cream, lotion, ointment, liquid, skin patch, and others).

 Do not take by mouth.
 Topical medicine is for use only on the skin.
 If this medicine gets in your eyes, nose, mouth, rectum, or vagina, rinse with water.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.

 Use the smallest amount of medicine needed to numb the skin or relieve pain.
 Your body may absorb too much of this medicine if you use too much, if you apply it over large skin areas, or if you apply heat, bandages, or plastic wrap to treated skin areas.
 Skin that is cut or irritated may also absorb more topical medication than healthy skin.